-Instant Pot Tuna Noodle Casserole with pasta, peas and carrots in a cheesy creamy sauce is a quick and easy dinner the whole family will love!
+Instant Pot Tuna Noodle Casserole without soup has pasta, peas and carrots in a cheesy creamy sauce.
+An easy dinner the whole family will love!
 This homemade tuna casserole recipe is made from scratch without soup or boxed mixes, and it's absolutely delicious!

 If you've ever had old fashioned tuna noodle casserole, you know it's definitely comfort food.
 Back in the day, my mom made the best tuna noodle casserole recipe and a lot of other recipes with canned tuna, including Tuna Helper and tuna fish patties -- especially during Lent when we ate meatless meals often.